visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 **4. What information is the query using to create the output?**

-See :ref:`Introspecting with Python` for information on how to extract and view the :ref:`Metadata`, which contains the information the query uses to create the output.
+See :ref:`Introspecting with Python` for information on how to extract and view the :ref:`XRay_Metadata`, which contains the information the query uses to create the output.